San Benito County Rides

 I felt as though I'd been introduced to one of those hidden gems that only motorcyclists hold dear.
 Deserted out of the way pathways of ethereal glee.
 The number of vehicles we'd seen on this weekend ride could be counted on one hand.
 With a finger or two to spare.

 I pulled to the side of road pulling in the clutch and meeting up with Phil.
 I pointed to my belly.
 He nodded and kicked the RC51 into gear starting off once more heading to lunch, leaving Panoche Rd just the way we found it.
 Undisturbed.

-Getting There: There's only two main roads headed east off of Hwy 25 - Panoche Rd & Los Gatos Rd so you can't get lost.
-From the Hwy 25 side, ride south from Tres Pinos (gas) five miles to the intersection with Panoche Rd.
+Getting There: There's only two main roads headed east off of Highway 25 - Panoche Rd & Los Gatos Rd so you can't get lost.
+From the Highway 25 side, ride south from Tres Pinos (gas) five miles to the intersection with Panoche Rd.
 Well-marked, there's also a small general store here servicing the Hwy 25 traffic & local ranchers.
 The east end is reached via a well-marked overpass for Shields Ave/Little Panoche Road from Interstate 5.
 Remember that Little Panoche Rd is also known as Highway J1, just depends on the map you're using.
 It's 48 miles between Hwy 25 & Interstate 5.

 MORE INFO on Panoche Rd:

 Panoche Rd / Little Panoche Rd - Photo Gallery